unvibe/unvibe/README.md

 - **Node.js**: Unvibe requires Node.js version 23 or higher.
 - **gh CLI**: Github CLI is used for various git / github operations
+- **OpenAI API Key**: You need an OpenAI API key to use the LLMs

 ## Install and Run

+> [!NOTE]
+> Recomended workflow: since this is just the exploration phase, there are a lot of rough edges, coming soon features, and missing features.
+> for now use `GPT 4.1` and its variants (`mini | nano`)only

 To **install**: